bouceka/dgl-204-kotlin-research/README.md

 ## Back to Micronaut

-After we recapped what microservices architecture is, we can dive in our concrete Kotlin option.
+After we recapped what microservices architecture is, we can dive into our concrete Kotlin option. _"Micronaut was released in 2018.
+It is an open source, JVM-based framework for building full-stack, modular and easy testable microservice and serverless applications"._ \[5\] Even though Micronaut is an open-source project, it is fully supported by [OCI](https://www.oracle.com/ca-en/cloud/).

+After recapping microservices architecture, we can dive into our concrete Kotlin option.
+Wait, Java already has [Spring](https://spring.io/) and [Spring Boot](https://spring.io/projects/spring-boot) for building either monolith applications or microservices.
+However, Spring focuses its energy on both, leaving the microservices part a bit behind and giving space for Micronaut.

+Micronaut was partially developed by developers who worked on Spring Boot, so it isn't surprising that it has many built-in features that improve existing frameworks.
+Micronaut supports many technologies such as Elasticsearch, GraphQL, RabbitMQ, Kafka, Redis, SQL databases, MongoDB etc. Lastly, Micronaut is multilingual and can be used in three languages Java, Kotlin, and Groovy.

 ## Resources